 The Princeton Eating Clubs are independent, private institutions without any official ties to the University.

-Each club is managed by a graduate board, undergraduate officers, and a club manager and/or chef.
+Each club is managed by an Alumni Graduate Board, Undergraduate Officers (who reside in the clubs), and a Club Manager.
 Each club has its own staff to manage dining services and club/grounds maintenance.

 The presidents of all the clubs are members of the Interclub Council (ICC) and meet weekly to discuss club policies, student safety, and other topics of common concern.
 A representative from the Dean of Students Office attends the meeting regularly.
-An ICC Advisor, who is a young alumnus/a, living in the area, provides guidance and support.
+An ICC Advisor, who is a young alumnus/a, living in the area, attends weekly meetings and provides guidance and support.

 The Princeton Prospect Foundation was established in 1958 as a non-profit foundation that encourages and supports the educational programs and facilities of all of the Princeton eating clubs.
 Learn more at princetonprospectfoundation.org.